mastershivam/RecipeApp/README.md

 - Verify your Supabase project URL and anon key are correct
 - Check Supabase Auth settings (email templates, redirect URLs)
 - Ensure email redirect URL matches your deployment URL
+- For Google OAuth: Verify Google OAuth credentials are correctly configured in Supabase
+- For Google OAuth: Ensure redirect URLs are added in both Google Cloud Console and Supabase dashboard

 ## Contributing